double-fedora/lazytomakesp/README.md

 If i'm afk, please whisper to interact with me, I usually miss a lot of messages and respond too late.

 You can always find me in roleplays, miniganes like fts, gtc, or commonly the roblox area.

+Multifandom!!

 ...

+Cuddle Comfort — Kiss Discomfort (unless you're oomf) — Respect my boundaries pls!! — Kaleidoscope Fans...interact with me immediately..

+...

-You're messages here gets pinned to the...
+Your awkward messages here gets pinned to the...

-# WALL OF SHAME!
+## WALL OF SHAME!
+**Always think before you send!!**

 10:35 PM[me ehhegef] whispers: if u can't cuddle w them cuddle w me 😈😈😈😈😈 smirk wink